-If you’re looking for a short-term therapeutic approach to address your interpersonal challenges and mood symptoms, interpersonal psychotherapy might be an option.
+Interpersonal therapy may help if you’re looking for a short-term therapeutic approach to address your relationship challenges and mood symptoms.

 The main focus of interpersonal psychotherapy (IPT) is to support you in addressing these interpersonal concerns and challenges to help improve how you feel.